 Please Note: LDS relies upon the contact information provided to the university (e.g. telephone number) to reach students registered with our office.
 Update/verify your contact information with York online via the Student Personal Information page on the Registrar's Office website.

-It is expected that students registered with our office who require test/exam, classroom or practicum accommodations will discuss their academic accommodation needs and provide Letters of Accommodations to each of their course directors at the start of the academic term or as early in the term as reasonably possible.
+It is expected that students registered with our office who require test/exam, classroom or practicum accommodations will discuss their academic accommodation needs and provide a Letter of Accommodation to each of their course directors at the start of the academic term, or as early in the term as reasonably possible.

 Information for Students Registered with MHDS, PSMDS or Accessibility Services at Glendon

-Students registered with Mental Health Disability Services (MHDS) or Physical, Sensory & Medical Disability Services (PSMDS) at the Keele campus should submit requests for Letters of Accommodation to MHDS or PSMDS via their websites (we cannot generate letters for students registered with another unit within Disability Services).
+Students registered with Mental Health Disability Services (MHDS) or Physical, Sensory & Medical Disability Services (PSMDS) at the Keele campus should submit requests for a Letter of Accommodation to MHDS or PSMDS via their websites (we cannot generate letters for students registered with another unit within Disability Services).

-Glendon students should contact Accessibility, Well-Being, and Counselling at Glendon to request their Letters of Accommodation.
+Glendon students should contact Accessibility, Well-Being, and Counselling at Glendon to request their Letter of Accommodation.